 Our newly-designed profiles allow members to express themselves by sharing their interests, lessons learned, as well as bits and pieces of their roller-coaster journey.

-According to his VEQ Jim is a thought leader and is good at technology design and marketing management.
+According to his VEQ, John is a thought leader and is good at product and marketing management.

 Name companies you've founded or co-founded:

 Name companies you've invested in:

 eCareDiary (startup), MyHealthBank (startup), American Airlines (public), IBM (public)

 Twitter, Digg, Evite, GroupOn, TalkingPointsMemo, Dakim Brain Fitness